Zeus is a language neutral programmer's IDE for the Windows platform.

 Finally, Zeus also works with the Delve debugger.

 IMPORTANT NOTE: For Zeus to work with Go it is assumed Go has been installed on the machine.
-For more details on how to setup and install Go please read this tutorial.
+For details on how to setup Go refer to this tutorial.

 Find below a few short videos showing Zeus in action.